schema-app/schema/README.md

 ### Distribution
 Participants can sign up to your study by scanning a QR code or entering a URL.
 Upload your JSON study protocol to a web server and distribute the link.
 We recommend using a service like [QRCode Monkey](https://www.qrcode-monkey.com/) to generate a QR code that points to your study protocol link.
 The URL can be shortened for distribution using [Bitly](https://bitly.com/).

+# Testing your program
+The variability in devices that support mHealth apps and the diversity of possible research designs within schema may result in unintended bugs.
+Therefore it is important that you conduct thorough testing of any program you deploy to schema before sharing it with participants.

+## Feedback
+Please post any bugs, issues or suggested features in the Issues tab.

 License
 ----